 Router Port Forwarding

-Port forwarding is a crucial step in setting up a Anyone Relay, allowing external connections to reach your relay's designated port (default: 9001).
+Port forwarding is a necessary step in setting up a Anyone Relay, allowing external connections to reach your relay's designated port (default: 9001).
 This universal guide covers the port forwarding process applicable to most routers.
 It's important to note that while the default port is 9001, you can optionally choose another port.

 Open Command Prompt

-Press Win + R, type cmd, and press Enter to open the Command Prompt.
+, and press Enter to open the Command Prompt.

 Run ipconfig

-Type ipconfig and press Enter.
+and press Enter.
 Look for the "Default Gateway" entry under the active network connection.

 Identify Router IP